-Join Sistah Joy along with poets Patrick Washington, Hiram Larew, Reuben Jackson, Alan King, Gowri K and host, Derrick Weston Brown, at the Hyattsville Busboys and Poets for the 2018 FOLA (Festival of Literary Arts).
+Sistah Joy joined poets Patrick Washington, Hiram Larew, Reuben Jackson, Alan King, Gowri K and host, Derrick Weston Brown, at the Hyattsville Busboys and Poets for the 2018 FOLA (Festival of Literary Arts).

 PERFORMANCE, DISCUSSION AND OPEN MIC

-This reading/panel/open mic hosted by former Busboys and Poets poet-in-residence, Derrick Weston Brown, will showcase the rich, diverse & multi-generational poetic legacy of the DMV, while also providing a critical look into the intersectionality of the written, spoken and social justice worlds.
+This "reading/panel/open mic" moderated by former Busboys and Poets poet-in-residence, Derrick Weston Brown, and hosted by the PGAHC on 5/12/18, showcased the rich, diverse & multi-generational poetic legacy of the DMV, while also providing a critical look into the intersectionality of the written, spoken and social justice worlds.

 Sistah Joy presents her poem, "Victors, Not Victims," which appears in her book, Lord I'm Dancin' As Fast As I Can."
 Recorded in Jacksonville, Florida, 2016.

 Sistah Joy reads two poems, "A Tea Cup of Love" and "Tea Time with Family and Friends" dedicated to her 5-year-old granddaughter, Jordan, and her granddaughter's 4-year-old friend, Khadi.
 The poems were previously presented to the two young girls at a Sunday afternoon tea.